Mount Shasta High School: Student leadership

 The student leadership program consists of a select group of students who organize on campus events.
 They are responsible for scheduling and planning organized activities such as school assemblies, spirit weeks, and dances.

 Link crew

-Link crew is a program supported by Mt.
-Shasta High School that allows junior and senior level students to assist incoming freshmen and transfer students in their first year.
+Link crew is a program supported by Mount Shasta High School that allows junior and senior level students to assist incoming freshmen and transfer students in their first year.
 The program helps provide new students with knowledge about the campus, information about high school rules and regulations, and a mentor that they can contact if they need continued assistance.

 Virtual enterprise

 This class is available to students as practice for creating and running a business.
 In order to be accepted into this class, students must submit an application and go through an interview process.
 The class creates a hypothetical business and students participate as members of financial, marketing, advertising, and human resource departments in an attempt to continue running the business.